-Effective September 25, 2019, Ms. Trombly was appointed the Chief Executive Officer of the Company.
+Ms. Trombly was appointed the Chief Executive Officer of the Company.
 Ms. Trombly is the owner of Trombly Business Law, PC which has been retained by the Company to advise on certain corporate and securities law matters.
-During the years ending March 31, 2020, the Company received \$255,000 in legal services from Trombly Business Law, PC.
+During the years ending March 31, 2021 and March 31, 2020, the Company received \$215,000 and \$255,000, respectively, in legal services from Trombly Business Law, PC.